sugaryourcoffee/secondhand/doc/MySQL-failover.md

   * Set the log file on the MySQL master server
   * Bind the IP address on the master that is visible to the slave server
   * Restart the server
-  * Set permission on MySQL master to give the MySQL slave access
+  * Add user and set permission on MySQL master to give the MySQL slave access
 * Create and copy the current master database dump to the slave server
 * Configure the slave
   * Check the connection from the slave to the master database
   * On the MySQL slave set the server ID and bind address
   * Configure the master server
+  * Add same user on slave with access rights for master replication
 * Restore the master database on the MySQL slave
 * Start replication on the MySQL slave

 Configure the MySQL server
 --------------------------
+Log into the MySQL master server

+    development$ ssh mercury

 On the MySQL server we have to set the server ID and the log file.
 We do that in `/etc/mysql/my.cnf` by uncommenting these two lines